-Money laundering is a very serious white collar offense under Washington and federal criminal laws.
-The crime involves the transfer of money that’s been gained from a criminal activity.
+Money laundering is a very serious white collar offense under both Washington and federal criminal laws.
+The crime involves the transfer of money that’s been gained from a criminal activity, or engaging in monetary transactions to promote criminal activity.
 The transfer is either made to promote ongoing criminal activity or made so that it looks like the money has been legally earned (or both).
 The penalties for money laundering are indeed dire.
 If you or a loved one are facing charges for money laundering, it’s critical that you contact a Seattle criminal defense attorney now.

 What is Money Laundering?